-Why read this? : Marketers often need help from others to get things done.
-We share how to explain marketing in simple terms, so you get the support you need.
-Learn what’s most likely to interest non-marketers, and what to avoid at all costs.
+Why read this? : We look at the support marketing needs from other functions to get things done.
+Learn how to explain marketing in simple and motivating ways so non-marketers help rather than hinder you.
 Read this for ideas on how to explain marketing to non-marketers.

 Marketers spend a lot of time talking about customers and how to communicate with them.

-Endless hours talking about segmentation research and brand positioning.
-Whether this word or that word will ‘convey the brand essence‘.
-Or ‘articulate the reason to believe’.
+Endless hours discussing segmentation research and brand positioning.
+Whether this word or that word will ‘convey the brand essence‘ and ‘articulate the brand personality’.

-Seriously, who apart from marketers uses words like “convey” and “articulate” when they could just use “show” and “say”?
-No wonder, most non-marketers just ignore what marketing people say.
+Seriously, only marketers use words like “convey” and “articulate” when they could just say “show”.
+No wonder, many non-marketers ignore what marketers say.
 Bunch of jargon-spouting blowhards, right?

 How do you explain marketing to non-marketers?

-Then there are the ones who have to approve our creative work before it goes out the door.
-If you can’t explain marketing to them, your efforts will never see the light of day.
+And in particular, the ones who have to approve your creative work before it goes out the door.
+If you can’t explain marketing to them, you’re not going to get very far in marketing.

-We’ve sat in so many cross-functional meetings and company town halls where marketers stand up and talk about ‘marketing’.
+We’ve sat in many cringey cross-functional meetings and company town halls where marketers stand up and talk ‘marketing’.

 Brand awareness gains, emotional benefits, service propositions.
 You know the sort of thing, right?